Yardenregev/pirates_speed_game/README.md

 The commander first has to shout what command he wants executed.
 After the command is shouted, the captain will be able to send a pirate index to the commander.

->   For example: "Shout 'Defend' and send pirate index 0"
+>   For example: commander: "Defend" captain: "1"

 If the pirate is able to perform the command, the captain will be rid of the pirate.